-The case for the Midlands: Population
+The case for the Midlands & East: Population

-The towns & cities of the Midlands
+The towns & cities

 Other important towns and cities in the Midlands - with populations over 250,000 - include Coventry, Derby, Dudley, Leicester, Nottingham, Stoke-on-Trent, Walsall and Wolverhampton.

-The 3,640,000 metro population for Greater Birmingham, Coventry and the Black Country area, uses ONS population estimates, mid-2013 for: the 7 metropolitan councils of the West Midlands County (Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton) and the immediate boroughs whose administrative centres are located within 20 miles of Birmingham city centre (Bromsgrove, Cannock Chase, Lichfield, North Warwickshire, Nuneaton & Bedworth, Redditch, South Staffs, Tamworth and Wyre Forest).
+The 3,804,000 metro population for Greater Birmingham, Coventry and the Black Country area, uses ONS population estimates, mid-2019 for: the 7 metropolitan councils of the West Midlands County (Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall and Wolverhampton) and the immediate boroughs whose administrative centres are located within 20 miles of Birmingham city centre (Bromsgrove, Cannock Chase, Lichfield, North Warwickshire, Nuneaton & Bedworth, Redditch, South Staffs, Tamworth and Wyre Forest).

 The broadcasting areas